-Occasionally, there will come a need to make text roll or crawl.
-A roll causes text to move vertically (much like standard credits in a movie).
-A crawl, on the other hand, moves text horizontally (much like a stock ticker).
-Both can be easily done and are easy concepts to grasp.
+Rolling text moves vertically (like standard credits in a movie).
+Crawling text moves horizontally (like a stock ticker).
 Be sure to show advanced options to control timing as well as the start and end positions of a title.

-- Q What are the different types of text you can create? - A There are three kinds of text: - Point text runs in a single line until you press Return. - Paragraph text is based on the bounding box of the initial click and drag. - Text on a path is text that follows a user-created path.

-- Q How can you get point text to wrap? - A Choose Title > Word Wrap. - Q How do you create rolling text? - A Choose Title > New Title > Default Roll. - Q How do you adjust the start and finish position for rolling text? - A You can use the Roll/Crawl Timing options. - Q How do you give your text an edge? - A You add a stroke, either inner or outer, and change it to a different color than your text. - Q What are the differences between point text and paragraph (or area) text? - A You create point text with the Type tool.
+- Q What are the types of text you can create? - A There are three kinds of text: - Point text runs in a single line until you press Return. - Paragraph text keeps within a bounding box. - Text on a path follows a user-created path. - Q How can you get point text to wrap? - A Choose Title > Word Wrap. - Q How do you create rolling text? - A Choose Title > New Title > Default Roll. - Q How do you adjust the start and finish position for rolling text? - A Use the Roll/Crawl Timing options. - Q How do you give your text an edge? - A Add a stroke and change it to a different color than your text. - Q What are the differences between point text and paragraph (or area) text? - A You create point text with the Type tool.
 Its bounding box expands as you type.
 Changing the box shape changes the text size and shape accordingly.
 When you use the Area Type tool, you define a bounding box, and the characters remain within its confines.
-Changing the box's shape displays more or fewer characters. - Q Why display the title-safe zone? - A Some TV sets cut off the edges of the TV signal.
+Changing the box's shape displays more or fewer characters. - Q Why display the title-safe zone? - A Some TV sets cut off the edges of the picture.
 The amount lost varies from set to set.
-Keeping your text within the title-safe margin ensures that viewers will see all your title.
-This is less of a problem with newer digital TVs, but it is still a good idea to use the title-safe zone to frame your titles. - Q Why might the align tools be dimmed? - A The align tools become active if more than one object is selected in the Titler.
-The Distribute tools also become active when more than two objects are selected. - Q How do you use the Rectangle tool to make a perfect square? - A To create a perfect square, hold down the Shift key as you draw using the Rectangle tool. - Q How do you apply a stroke or drop shadow? - A To apply a stroke or drop shadow, select the text or object to edit, and click its Stroke (Outer or Inner) or Shadow box to add a stroke or a drop shadow.
-Then start adjusting parameters, and they will show up on the object.
+Keeping your text within the title-safe margin ensures that viewers will see all your title, even on a badly calibrated set.
+This is less of a problem with newer digital TVs, but it's still a good idea to use the title-safe zone to frame your titles. - Q Why might the align tools be dimmed? - A The align tools become active if more than one object is selected.
+Also, the Distribute tools become active when more than two objects are selected. - Q How do you use the Rectangle tool to make a perfect square? - A Hold down the Shift key as you draw.

+- Q How do you apply a stroke or drop shadow? - A Select the text or object to edit, and enable the option to add a Stroke (Outer or Inner) or Shadow.